codingsf/rmaslr/README.md

 	-arch,  --architecture,        Single out an architecture to remove ASLR from -archs, --architectures,       Print all possible architectures, and if application/binary is provided, print all architectures present
-	-b,     --binary,              Remove ASLR for a Mach-O Executable -?/-h,  --help,                Print this message
+	-b,     --binary,              Remove ASLR for a Mach-O Executable -c,     --check,               Check if application or binary contains ASLR -h,     --help,                Print this message
+    -u,     --usage,               Print this message
 ```